calaldees/teachingWorkshops/teacherEducation/behaviour.md

 Explicitly teach resilience
 --------------------------

+ #7-Behaviour-Learn-that-3-regulate_emotions
+Programming is 98% Failing

 Had 3rd year undergraduate - could not regulate - kept sighing and outwardly expressing frustration metacognition - why am I feeling like this - what do I do if I get frustrated

-#7-Behaviour-Learn-that-3-regulate_emotions
-Progamming is 98% Failing

 Positive re-enforcement